MrsRina/Consagrador/README.md

-# Rocan
+# Consagrador
- - A client still DEV to future sell.
+- Its a old rocan version, very old, its not the rewrite, im making a client called consagrador with this old source with a friend.
+- PROFANO!!